 Pstatic = Static differential pressure, based on building height, in psi

-Fdist = Friction loss due to in-building distribution, in psi
+Fdist = Friction loss, in psi

-Pmin = Minimum distribution pressure at the end of the zone, in psi
+Pmin = Minimum distribution pressure at the end of each zone, in psi

 Psupply = Supply pressure of the potable water system, in psi

-Fstreet = Friction loss from the main to the building, in psi
+Fstreet = Friction loss from the water main to the building, in psi

 Pump energy was estimated assuming continual pump operation at the daily average flowrate.
 A pump efficiency of 60 percent was assumed (Tarallo et al. 2015).
-Table 2-19 through Table 2-24 list pumping energy requirements per cubic meter of water use and supporting parameter values for each reuse scenario according to water use category.
+Table 2-21 through Table 2-26 list pumping energy requirements per cubic meter of water use and supporting parameter values for each reuse scenario according to water use category.
 The highest energy requirement is 0.51 kWh/m3 for indoor reuse water in the large mixed-use building.
-For the large mixed-use building, potable water pumping requires only 0.27 kWh/m3 due to the supply pressure of the water distribution system.
+For the large mixed-use building, potable water pumping requires 0.27 kWh/m3 due to the supply pressure of the water distribution system.
 The four-story building does not require any pumping energy to distribute potable water.

 The net difference in pumping energy between the status-quo scenario (i.e. 100 percent reliance on potable water use) and the building and district reuse scenarios was calculated using the weighted average pump energy demand per cubic meter of water use.
 Weighting was based on the fraction of water use in each category.
-The net increase in pumping energy required for recycled water distribution is assessed within the LCIA.
-The avoided centralized treatment and distribution process was used to assess the avoided pumping energy from the centralized treatment facility to the building or district.
+The net increase in pumping energy required for recycled water distribution is included in the LCI.
+The avoided centralized treatment and distribution processes were used to assess the avoided pumping energy from the centralized treatment facility to the building or district.